 If you want to know one phrase that every boy mom could do without, I can tell you what it is.
-It’s a simple question that is offered up in a harmless manner when random strangers see mothers of boys:
+It’s a simple question that is offered up harmlessly when random strangers see mothers of boys:

 “So, are you going to try for a girl?”

 And I would know because, especially after having my fourth son, it’s accurate to say I’ve been asked this question nearly 500 times.
-It’s actually hard to go anywhere with all of my sons and NOT get asked this question at least once.
+It’s hard to go anywhere with all my sons and NOT get asked this question at least once.
 And while I know no one means any harm by asking it, it never sits well with me.
 (P.S.
 I even cringed when I had to type it.)

 Maybe you don’t know this — and I assure you I didn’t know it either — but I have learned there is a hidden assumption pre-programmed into the bulk of our society that innately thinks every woman secretly craves having a daughter.
 And that a family is not complete until you have both a boy and a girl.
 Or at least that is what I gather from my eight years of being asked the ‘trying for a girl’ question.

 And if that is true for most of society, I guess I do not fall into that norm.
 Because I do not feel slighted by my sons in the least, I love it.
 This is why today, on behalf of all boy moms, I would love to explain why the phrase “Are you trying for a girl?” needs to go find a nice little cabin by a lake and retire.